solidx00/Brain_Tumor_Detector/README.md

 Project of Medical desease detection (e.g. Tumor, Cancer, ...).

-In this project will implemented more baseline for detecting medical desease images.
+In this project will implemented more baseline for detecting Brain Tumor images.